ssuryanarayanan/Qi-Docs/docs/QiContainers.rst

 **Parameters**

-*namespaceId*: The Id of the namespace.
+*namespaceId*: The ID of the namespace.

 **Security** Allowed by administrator and user accounts.